 How Eggs Are Made

-But roosters or no, hens will produce eggs on their own.
+Whether roosters are present or not, hens will produce eggs on their own.
 A bird will start laying once she reaches a certain age (usually 16 to 18 weeks, depending on the breed) and if specific conditions are met.

 A hen requires a minimum of 14 hours of daylight (natural or artificial) to stimulate ovulation and start laying.
 She also needs a daily supply of fresh water as well as nutritious layer feed, preferably one fortified with calcium to help with the production of egg shells.